HassanMohamed-DA/Excel_Project_Data_Jobs_Analysis/Project_Analysis/README.md

 ### 💡Insights

-Jobs that list more required skills tend to offer higher salaries — especially in roles like Senior Data Engineer and Data Scientist.
+Jobs that list more required skills tend to offer higher salaries, especially in roles like Senior Data Engineer and Data Scientist.

 On the other hand, positions that ask for fewer skills, such as Business Analyst, usually come with lower pay.
 This suggests that specialized skill sets are valued more in the job market.